KlavdiiaKoval/kkv-code-test/README.md

 - Watch mode uses polling (not FS events)
 - Stream mode buffers a partial trailing line until newline appended
 - No back-pressure or max queue size enforcement

+## Scaling Strategy

+This solution was built for simplicity and local testing, but it can be scaled to handle higher throughput and improved reliability with a few key enhancements.

+### Queue Service

+- **Persistence:** Right now, the queue is in-memory, which means any restart results in lost messages.
+For production use, we'd need to back it with something persistent—like Redis, PostgreSQL, or a distributed message broker—to ensure data durability and allow for scaling across instances.

+- **Stateless Architecture:** To scale the queue service horizontally, it should be stateless.
+That way, multiple instances can run behind a load balancer, all connected to the same backend queue.

+- **Rate Limiting and Auth:** To avoid abuse or system overload, it’s important to add API rate limiting and authentication in front of the queue endpoints.

+### Worker Scaling

+- **Parallel Processing:** You can spin up multiple worker instances to consume and process messages in parallel, which helps increase throughput.
+Just make sure file writes are idempotent so you don’t end up with duplicate results.

+- **Partitioning:** For larger datasets or high-volume use cases, consider partitioning input data or splitting up queues so different workers can handle different subsets.
+This helps distribute the workload more efficiently.

+### Deployment and Operations

+- **Container Orchestration:** e.g Kubernetes
+- **Monitoring and Alerting:** It's essential to track system health.
+Tools like Prometheus and Grafana can monitor queue depth, worker status, and processing times.
+Set up alerts so issues like failures or growing backlogs don’t go unnoticed.

+- **Back-pressure:** To avoid memory issues or system crashes under heavy load, implement back-pressure mechanisms or enforce queue size limits to keep things running smoothly.